The Saint Lucia Solid Waste Management Authority

 BVM: How is waste collection paid for?

 Auguste: There’s no ‘tipping’ fee at the landfill as there is in other countries where tipping fees help to fund the operations.
 In Saint Lucia it was thought that the imposition of the fee might discourage private people and other waste haulers from coming to the landfill, leading to indiscriminate disposal of waste elsewhere in the environment where you don’t need it.
 I suppose you can say that we’re a little different in approach in that respect.
 Haulers are encouraged to bring waste to the landfill by providing free access, except for commercial entities that request special disposals.
-In such cases fees are charged and contribute to the generation of revenue to the SLSWMA.
+In such cases fees are charged and contribute to the generation of revenue to The Saint Lucia Solid Waste Management Authority.
 One of the recommendations made by the World Bank for the project was to consider fees to be charged per household for waste collection, and in some of the OECS, these fees are actually implemented.
 In Saint Lucia, however, the government decided that it did not want to impose another tax, so the cost was absorbed through funding the deficit that the Authority projects for any particular year, by way of a budgetary contribution.
 There have been inconsistencies in the extent of the contribution as no proper measure was put in place to ensure the implementation of the intention.

 BVM: Will fees be imposed at some point?